alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 and an analysis of the resiliance of the ecosystem can be performed.

-This package implements functionality to download and process data from Google Earth Engine, in the context of performing such a resiliance analysis.
+This package implements functionality to download and process data from Google Earth Engine (GEE), in the context of performing such a resiliance analysis.

 Google Earth Engine Editor scripts are also provided to help researchers discover locations of ecosystems which may be in decline.

-# Downloading an image from Google Earth Engine
+# Downloading data from Google Earth Engine

+In order to interact with the GEE API, the user must sign up to GEE and obtain an API key.
+Upon running `pyveg` for the first time, the user will be prompted to enter their API key.
+The `run_pyveg_pipeline` command allows the user to initiate a download job, which is configured using a configuration file.
+The command accepts an argument, `--config_file`, which is the filename of the configuration file to use for the download.

+Within the configuration file, the user can specify the following:
+- Coordinates of the location.
+- Start and end dates of the time series.
+- Frequency with which to sample.
+- GEE collections to download from (currently vegetation and precipitation collections are supported).

+`pyveg` will then form a series of date ranges, and query GEE for the relevant data in each date range.
+Colour (RGB) and Normalised Difference vegetation Index (NDVI) images are downloaded from vegetation collections.
+For precipitation and temperature information, `pyveg` defaults to using the ERA5 GEE collection.

 # Network centrality metrics

+After completetion of the download job, `pyveg` computes the network centrality of the vegetation.
+To do this, the downloaded NDVI image is thresholded.

 # Time series analysis